jimmyserious/100-days-of-code/log.md

 First thoughts for now are a surf reporting site, hopefully scraping some live data into a interface.
 But lets just setup a skeleton, not really worried about an API at the moment so will work with some hard coded JSON files.

+Problems problems haha, first had to setup github ssh keys and then it's time to setup node using nvm.